 If you need extra nights before and/or after the tour dates (March 8-24) in Dan Panorama Tel Aviv, cost with our group rate is $300.00 (B&B) per room per night, in single or double occupancy.
 To book, email: email@example.com

 TIPS & GRATUITIES

-Gratuities to waiters, porters, hotel and restaurant staff, baggage handlers, and hotel porters are not included in the registration fee and should be paid to each service at your discretion.
+Gratuities to hotel staff, baggage handlers and porters are not included in the registration fee and should be paid to each service at your discretion.